Dan Jennings (baseball manager)

-Daniel Ray Jennings (born September 16, 1960) is the former General Manager and manager of the Miami Marlins of Major League Baseball (MLB).
+Daniel Ray Jennings (born September 16, 1960) is an American professional baseball manager and executive.
+He is the former manager and general manager of the Miami Marlins of Major League Baseball (MLB).
 He served as a scout in MLB beginning in 1986 and was the manager of the Marlins from May until the end of the 2015 season.
+He works in scouting for the Washington Nationals.

 Early life

 Jennings attended Satsuma, Davidson and Fairhope High Schools in Alabama while his father, Don, moved between baseball coaching jobs.
 Don eventually settled in as the longtime coach at Coastal Alabama Community College.
 Jennings graduated from Fairhope in 1978.

 Jennings attended the University of Southern Mississippi, where he played college baseball for the Southern Mississippi Golden Eagles.
-He graduated from William Carey University in 1984.
+He transferred to William Carey University and played baseball there as well, graduating in 1984.

 Professional career

 Undrafted out of college, Jennings tried out for the New York Yankees in 1984, who signed him.
 He appeared in spring training for the Greensboro Hornets, the Yankees' Class A affiliate.